mutt0-ds/mutt0-ds.github.io/content/posts/2025/05/ai-and-data-engineering.md

 AI helped a bit.
 I mean, sure, it generated the skeleton of a Python script to start with.
 But the actual decisions, the weird little fixes, the intuition to say, "huh, this column doesn’t look right"?
 Still 100% human.
 It started hallucinated at point 1 of my list, removing instruments instead of trying to fix the error.

-The truth is, coding AI works well when the problem is clean and the data is predictable, as it happens in simple software development. **In early-stage, high-pressure, ambiguous data work, AI doesn’t really know what to do**.
+The truth is, coding AI works well when the problem is clean and the data is predictable, as it happens in simple software development.

+They're still doing decently in the greenfield data prototyping, and I recommend testing AI out and find its limit and strenghts!
+They can be incredible companions.

+But they tend to crumble when they hit something new, which is pretty much the norm.
+Because **in early-stage, high-pressure, ambiguous data work, AI doesn’t really know what to do**.
 And let’s be honest: sometimes, **neither do you**, until you start poking around.

 ## 2. Structured Data Cleaning/Data Entry